 The gesture remote is standard LG fare – effective, weighty and with handy shortcuts to both Netflix and Prime Video.
 Around the back of the set, you’ll find all the ports, which include four HDMIs, three USBs and an optical audio output.

 Once powered up, we find the TV replete with LG’s trusty webOS.
-It’s not our favourite TV system, but it’s up there with the best.
+It’s not our favourite TV smart platform, but it’s up there with the best.
 The gesture control is handy and the interface is well laid out, clear and furnished with almost all of the most important apps, including BBC iPlayer, Amazon Video, Netflix, Now TV, Rakuten, Google Play Movies – many of which have 4K and HDR support.
-The only major absence is the excellent Apple TV app, which is now available on Samsung TVs and via a few standalone video streamers.
+The set even now has the excellent Apple TV app, thanks to a recent software update.

 The menu can be confusing when you’re trying to locate all the picture settings, but given that only a few tweaks are required to get the most out of the TV, it’s not a huge issue.
 There’s also an Alexa app you can install to voice control the TV, with no additional Echo device required.
 Google Assistant is on board, too.
 HDR is taken care of by Dolby Vision, HDR10 and HLG, but there's no support for HDR10+.